uscensusbureau/the-opportunity-project/pages/proposal.md

 # Problem Statement Submission
 {: .text-base-darkest }

-The formal TOP 2021 problem statement submission period has now closed.
-Stakeholders are still welcome to submit problem statements following the below steps, and The Opportunity Project team will follow up to set up a call.
-The TOP team will be available to offer guidance to off-cycle submissions, and these sprints will be heavily guided by the [TOPx toolkit]({{ site.baseurl }}/topx-toolkit/introduction/).
+The problem statement submission window has now closed for our summer/fall 2021 sprint cycle.
+Off-cycle sprints are still possible so we encourage stakeholders to submit problem statements following the below steps, and The Opportunity Project team will follow up.
+Submissions will be reviewed on a rolling basis..
 {: .font-sans-md }

 - Before you start drafting your problem statement proposal, please review the problem statement guidelines below.
 - To submit a topic, please download and complete the appropriate Problem Statement Proposal Template below and email it to [census.opportunityproject@census.gov](mailto:census.opportunityproject@census.gov?subject=Problem Statement Proposal - [name of organization]) with the subject line *“Problem Statement Proposal - [name of organization]”*.

-Submissions will be reviewed on a rolling basis.

-{% comment %}
-[Download the Proposal Template&nbsp;&darr;]({{ templateUrl }}){: .btn-link__primary-red .margin-top-2 download=""}
-{: .margin-bottom-6 .margin-top-0 }

-You can find more guidance on problem statement submission requirements and recommendations in the [Problem Statment Guidance Document]({{ guidanceUrl }}){: download="" }.<br/>
-[Download the Guidance Document&nbsp;&darr;]({{ guidanceUrl }}){: .btn-link__secondary-dark .margin-top-2 download=""}
-{% endcomment %}